The Life of Elon Musk

 Elon and Justine divorced after eight years and he went on to have an on-off relationship with the actress Talulah Riley, marrying and divorcing twice between 2010 and 2016.
 That same year he dated Amber Heard, fresh out of her battered relationship with Johnny Depp.

-While six kids sounds like overdrive for most of us, Musk assures us one of the biggest threats to civilisation is underpopulation.
-According to Musk, with birth rates declining all over the world, we aren't making enough people to labour and innovate in future.
+While seven kids sounds like overdrive for most of us, Musk assures us one of the biggest threats to civilisation is underpopulation.
+He says that with birth rates declining all over the world, we aren't making enough people to labour and innovate in future.
 Without action, the catastrophe will manifest in the generational blink of an eye.

 "Please look at the numbers—if people don't have more children, civilisation is going to crumble, mark my words." - Elon Musk